 When moving practice to a new location, patients must be notified to ensure their care is not impacted.

 Preventing infection by ensuring any medical equipment used in a non-hospital setting is properly cleaned and sterilized.

-Outlines physician and physician assistant responsibilities to patients, physician colleagues and non-physician staff.
+Outlines physician responsibilities to patients, physician colleagues and non-physician staff.

 When a patient or someone they’ve authorized to act on their behalf requests information, a response is required (generally within 30 days).

 When treating a patient struggling with addiction, certain criteria must be followed.